 Cities could establish a regional program to identify and protect priority habitat areas.
 This program could include transfer of development rights (TDR) for those cities that do not have such programs, purchase of the land using funds earmarked for that purpose, and property taxation that recognizes the restrictions on development.
+This is a market-driven approach that preserves private property rights by identifying areas with restrictions on development and/or compensating property owners accordingly.

-The shoreline master programs adopted by Clark County and the cities in 2012 include a voluntary restoration program.
+The shoreline master programs adopted by Clark County and the cities in 2012 include a restoration program that is voluntarily implemented by property owners.
 Implementation of restoration projects identified in this plan could help to further restore fish and wildlife habitats, potentially at a larger scale by forming partnerships among jurisdictions, nonprofit organizations, and other entities.

-Provisions for clustering under Alternatives 2 and 4 could help minimize the amount of habitat loss.
-Zoning code changes to allow lower minimum lot sizes under either Alternatives 2 or 4 could include requirements for cluster development when considering applications for subdivision.
+Provisions for clustering under the Preferred Alternative could help minimize the amount of habitat loss.
+Zoning code changes to allow lower minimum parcel sizes could include requirements for cluster development when considering applications for subdivision.
 This mitigation measure could help reduce the effects of increased development on fish and wildlife habitat.